avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 Theory
 -----------

-In order to analyze and compare the results of avalanche simulations, it is necessary to process the simulation results in a way that it is possible to compare characteristic values such as runout, maximum peak velocity or speed...
+The simulation results are processed in a way that it is possible to compare characteristic values such as run-out, maximum peak velocity or speed, depth... for different runs.

-AIMEC (Automated Indicator based Model Evaluation and Comparison) was developed by J.-T. Fischer ([Fischer2013]_) to analyze and compare simulations.
+AIMEC (Automated Indicator based Model Evaluation and Comparison) was developed by J.-T. Fischer ([Fischer2013]_) to analyze and compare avalanche simulations.
+In AIMEC, the choice was made to analyze and compare simulations by projecting the results along a chosen poly-line (same line for all the results that are compared) called avalanche path.
-In AIMEC, the choice was made to analyze and compare the results by projecting the results along one chosen poly-line (same line for all the results that are compared) called avalanche path.
 The raster data, initially located on a regular grid (with coordinates x y) is projected on a non uniform raster that follows the poly-line (with curvilinear coordinates (s,l)).
-This raster is then being "straightened" or "deskewed" to end up with a regular grid raster(with coordinates (s,l).
+This raster is then being "straightened" or "deskewed" to end up with a regular grid raster (with coordinates (s,l)).
 The following figure illustrates the process.

       .. figure:: _static/aimec_transfo.png